-Members and employees of Corporate Fleet Members at Mackinaw level and above enjoy free museum admission and free or reduced admission to programs year round.
+Members enjoy free museum admission and free or reduced admission to programs year round.
 For more information on membership, view our membership information page.

 This exhibit features artifacts representing all areas of the National Oceanic and Atmospheric Administration (NOAA) including themes of history, navigation, weather, and fisheries.
 It also highlights shipwrecks of the mid-lake region of Lake Michigan.

 Follow this link to see updates on activities related to this exhibit, which will be in place through October.

 This is a behind the scenes look at a World War II submarine.
 These smaller tours will last approximately three hours and will give guests a chance to see areas of the submarine not seen on normal tours.
 This special tour will include ladders and smaller spaces and you must be 16 or older to participate.
 The cost is $15 per person, plus regular admission for non-members.
 A free bottle of Torpedo Juice (non-alcoholic) is included for a mid-tour break in the Crew's Mess.
 Space is limited so reservations are required.
 To make reservations or for more information call Mike at (920) 684-0218 ext 106.

 Tour Dates: This year's tours are all on Sundays at 1:00 p.m.

 Do you own wetlands?
 Are your wetlands healthy?
 Why do we need wetlands?
 Learn how to identify if you have wetlands on your property, what different wetland types are found in Wisconsin, and actions you can take to help maintain and improve Wisconsin wetlands.
 Thanks to Wisconsin Wetland Association and LNRP for program support.
 Program is $5 or free with museum membership.